Futarimiti/snowmelt-cup-en-trans/invitations/trans.md

 Registration will take form of subject tracks,
-3 of which may be decided individually according to the competence of each player to be taken into compete.
+3 of which may be decided individually according to the competence of each player to be taken into compete.  <!-- too much "compete"! -->
 Generous prizes await the winners!

 In this event, we hope to provide a platform for